telstra/open-kilda/controller/README.md

 #### Maven Build: Maven invalid LOC header (bad signature)
 One of the dependendent libraries is corrupt.
 Delete from ~/.m2/repositories and run maven again.

+## DEVELOPING

+### Key libraries

+A good place to start is to look at the pom.xml file to see what libraries are included.
+That'll also give the latest set.
+We document a few here.

+1. [Guava](http://google.github.io/guava/releases/20.0/api/docs/) - Google Core Libraries for Java
+2. [Curator](http://curator.apache.org/getting-started.html) - Makes using Zookeeper easier.
+As Guava is to Java, Curator is to Zookeeper.
+3. []

 ## TESTING

 At present we are using JUnit 4 (4.12 as of this writing).
 [JUnit 5](http://junit.org/junit5/) will release soon and we may migrate to that.

 # ARCHITECTURE